protontypes/protonpage/content/en/services/_index.md

 * Using Github or Gitlab for advanced version control bringing traceability and simple searchability
 * Continuous integration and deployment
 * Evaluation of free third party applications for quality and suitability
-* Contribution to free projects your depend on by bugfixing, feature integration, donating or issue reporting
+* Contribution to free projects your depend on by bug fixing, feature integration, donating or issue reporting
 * Rapid Prototyping based on existing code base